felifluid/bachelorarbeit/thesis/chapters/background.typ

   2. Non-linear case: Interpolating 3D-potential and evaluating it at $zeta$-shift
 4. Plotting the potential on poloidal slice

-// TODO: maybe add flow chart?
+// TODO: maybe add flow chart?aims to

 === Calculating the $zeta$\-shift <sec:background:topovis:zeta-shift>
 A poloidal slice implies satisfying the condition $#sym.phi = #text("const")$.
 The way the $zeta$\-shift is calculated is different for the kind of geometry being used for the simulation.
 ToPoVis works for three different geometries: 1) circular, 2) CHEASE and 3) s-#sym.alpha.
 In each geometry the transformations between toroidal and hamada coordinates are different @samaniego2024topovis[p.20ff].